-Christina Sewell is the founder of Brave Heart Habitat, a lifestyle blog that focuses on healthy eating, sustainable fashion and creating a conscious lifestyle.
-When she's not updating her blog, Christina is working with PETA or taking a public affairs course in the U.S. Army Defense Information School.
+Christina Sewell is the founder of Brave Heart Habitat, a blog that focuses on creating a conscious lifestyle.
+She’s also a grad student at Columbia, a climate action activist and vegan.
 Christina opened up to us about how pursuing her passions post-heartbreak helped her stay #onthemend.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “I was in extended inner turmoil over the break down of my first relationship.
 We started dating in high school and managed to stay together through our college years, even as I moved to the east coast for school and he remained in our hometown on the U.S. military base in Korea.
 We saw each other just twice a year in the winter and summer time, yet were completely dedicated to one another despite living half a world apart at such a young age.
 They say high school relationships are fluff, but we were tender, thoughtful, honest with each other.
 It felt like a very mature connection for two kids to share.
 Which is why I was so crippled when after about 4 years of dating, I knew that I had to go my own way.